kcortes133/Assignment_2/README.md

 - each line represents an edge in network between two genes
 - weighted by strength of functional similarity

 ## Output
-p values for subnetworks
+P-Value for edge density distribution of the subnetworks.
+Edge density histogram  for the two networks.
+Edge density histogram for the random subnetworks with a dashed line showing the average edge density for the FA loci subnetworks and the corresponding p-value.